-Moses continues reminding the people of Israel what the previous generation of Israelites did. terrible wilderness that you saw Alternate translation: "large and dangerous desert that you crossed through" ULT 19 Then we journeyed away from Horeb and went through all that great and terrible wilderness that you saw on the way to the hill country of the Amorites, as Yahweh our God had commanded us; and we came to Kadesh Barnea.
+Moses continues reminding the people of Israel what the previous generation of Israelites did. terrible wilderness that you saw Alternate translation: "large and dangerous desert that you crossed through" ULT 19 And we journeyed from Horeb and went through all that great and terrible wilderness that you saw on the way to the hill {country} of the Amorites, as Yahweh our God had commanded us; and we came to Kadesh Barnea.
 UST 19 "Then, just like Yahweh our God commanded us, we left Mount Sinai and went through that huge desert that is very dangerous, on the road to the hill country where the Amor people group live.
 We arrived at Kadesh Barnea.
 General Information:

 Moses continues reminding the people of Israel what the previous generation of Israelites did.
-ULT 20 And I said to you, 'You have come to the hill country of the Amorites, which Yahweh our God is giving to us.
+ULT 20 And I said to you, 'You have come to the hill {country} of the Amorites, which Yahweh our God is giving to us.
 UST 20 I said to your ancestors, 'We have now come to the hill country where the Amor people group live.
 This is part of the area that Yahweh our God, the one whom our ancestors worshiped, is giving to us.
 Look ... your God ... before you; go up, take possession ... your fathers ... to you; do not be afraid, neither be discouraged Moses is speaking to the Israelites as if he were speaking to one man, so these forms should be singular, not plural.
 (See: Pronouns) has set the land before you Alternate translation: "is now giving this land to you."
 See how this is translated in Deuteronomy 1:8.
-ULT 21 Look, Yahweh your God has set the land before you; go up, take possession, as Yahweh, the God of your fathers, has spoken to you; do not be afraid, neither be discouraged.'
+ULT 21 Look, Yahweh your God has set the land before your faces; go up, take possession, as Yahweh, the God of your fathers, has spoken to you; you shall not be afraid, and you shall not be discouraged.'
 UST 21 Note that Yahweh our God is giving this land to us.
 So go and occupy it as he commanded.
 Do not be at all afraid.'
 General Information:

 Moses continues reminding the people of Israel what the previous generation of Israelites did.
-ULT 22 Every one of you came to me and said, 'Let us send men ahead of us, so that they may search out the land for us, and bring us word about the way by which we go up into it, and about the cities to which we will come.'
-UST 22 But your ancestors all came to me and said, 'Before we go, we should first send some men there to explore the land, in order that they can return and tell us which will be the best road to go there and what kind of towns are there.' twelve men Alternate translation: "12 men" (See: Numbers) ULT 23 This word was good in my eyes, so I took from among you twelve men, one man for {each} tribe.
+ULT 22 And you drew near to me, all of you, and you said, 'Let us send men before our faces, and they shall spy out the land for us, and return to us a word {about} the way which we will go up into, and the cities which we will come to.'
+UST 22 But your ancestors all came to me and said, 'Before we go, we should first send some men there to explore the land, in order that they can return and tell us which will be the best road to go there and what kind of towns are there.' twelve men Alternate translation: "12 men" (See: Numbers) ULT 23 And the word was good in my eyes, and I took from you 12 men, one man per tribe.
 UST 23 I thought that it would be good to do that, so I chose twelve men, one man from each tribe.
 They turned and went Turning is an idiom for beginning to obey a command.
 Alternate translation: "They left that place and went" (See: Idiom) Valley of Eshkol This is a valley in the Hebron region, which is south of Jerusalem.
-(See: How to Translate Names) scouted it Alternate translation: "looked for places they could attack" ULT 24 They turned and went up into the hill country, and came to the Valley of Eshkol, and scouted it.
+(See: How to Translate Names) scouted it Alternate translation: "looked for places they could attack" ULT 24 And they turned and went up into the hill {country}, and they came to the Valley of Eshkol, and scouted it.
 UST 24 They went up into the hill country as far as Eshcol Valley, and they explored all that area.
 General Information: